jupyterhub/team-compass/docs/meetings/collab-cafe/index.md

 ### Archiving notes

+After each Cafe, we archive the notes in this repository for future reference, and to prevent the HackMD becoming unwieldy.
+You can find the archive at the bottom of this page.

 ## Archive

 Each file represents one year, and entries within a file are in reverse choronological order.